Bosch-SW/linux-iccom/README.md

 1. ICCom Socket IF lets the ICCom stack to run.

+# How to build and run it

+This repository is expected to be built as out-of-tree module.

+ICCom driver itself (`iccom.c`) has following **run dependencies**:

+1. Needs **a** driver which implements Full Duplex Interface driver, which will work as a transport layer (SymSPI or similar).

+1. Needs an aggregator driver, which actually instantiates ICCom instance binded with dedicated transport layer.

 # What it is NOT about

 It is not about permissions control on the sockets (*at least for now*):